Visiting Belgium Brussels

 This article originally appeared in Divine Lifestyle in August, 2016.

-One of the most popular attractions in Brussels is the Manneken Pis (little pee man in Flemish).
-The peeing boy is a small (24 inches) bronze fountain statue.
-It is located near Grand Place.
-Several legends surround its origin but it was put on display in either 1618 or 1619.
-Tourists flock to this statue similarly to the popularity of the Mona Lisa at The Louvre.
-I talked to one tourist and she was on a bike ride through Europe and her only stop in Brussels was to see the Mannequin Pis.
+One of the most famous attractions in Brussels is the Manneken Pis, a small (24 inches) bronze fountain statue also known as “little pee man” in Flemish.
+It is located near Grand Place and has been on display since either 1618 or 1619.
+There are several legends surrounding its origin.
+Tourists flock to this statue, similar to the popularity of the Mona Lisa at The Louvre.
+I once talked to a tourist who was on a bike ride through Europe and her only stop in Brussels was to see the Manneken Pis.
 She wasn't even stopping for a bite of chocolate or a pint of beer!
 I couldn't relate to her situation.

-I had a wonderful dinner at Bonsoir Clara.
-Bonsoir Clara is located in downtown Brussels and offers classic and modern Mediterranean cuisine.
-I had the very tasty sashimi of salmon marinated gravlax style, kunzumiyuzu and poppyseed vinaigrette for an appetizer and the fillet of sea bass with anchovy and ginger brandade topped with lemongrass and raisins.
-Great service and delicious food!
+I had a wonderful dinner at Bonsoir Clara, a restaurant located in downtown Brussels that serves classic and modern Mediterranean cuisine.
+For an appetizer, I had the very tasty sashimi of salmon, marinated gravlax style, kunzumiyuzu, and poppyseed vinaigrette.
+As for the main course, I ordered the fillet of sea bass with anchovy and ginger brandade, which was topped with lemongrass and raisins.
+The food was delicious and the service was great!

-Hotel Amigo, a former prison, became a hotel in 1957 and hosts royals and celebrities.
-It is the only 5-star hotel in Brussels.
+Hotel Amigo, formerly a prison, was converted into a 5-star hotel in 1957 and has since hosted royals and celebrities in Brussels.